 Oregon Rocks and Minerals

 Each year, thousands of rockhounds visit Crook County, Oregon.
 When the Earth formed, the geology of the central Oregon area resulted in a wide variety of rock types in a relatively small area.
 Crook County is rightfully known as the rockhound capital of the world.
-There are areas that are free for the public to access in search of agate, jasper, limbcast, petrified wood, moss, dendrite and angel wing.
+There are areas that are free for the public to access in search of agate, jasper, limb cast, petrified wood, moss, dendrite and angel wing.
 These areas are managed by the Bureau of Land Management and the Ochoco National Forest.
 Privately owned rockhounding sites are also available in and around central Oregon.
 There are places where, for a fee, rocks may be dug from beds of known and proven quality.
-For information on collecting on BLM land Click here.
-Click on the Recreational mining link for some specific sites like where you can dig for Oregon Sunstone!

 See my page on Rockhounding Rules for general information on the rules of collecting rocks on various lands.